zifornd/neopred/docs/output.md

   - `<SAMPLE>.mutect2.somatic.base.snp.Somatic.hc.filter.vep.gx.vcf`: VCF file with added expression data from the specified tool, annotated in the INFO column.

 </details>

+[VCF Annotation Tools](https://github.com/griffithlab/VAtools) is a python package that includes several tools to annotate VCF files with data from other tools.

 ### pVACseq {#pvacseq}